Szymmoc895/WebsiteProject/README.md

 # WebsiteProject
-Website project written in Python.
+A website project written in Python for one of the subjects in college.